About Andrew Whitby

 The Sum of the People: How the Census Has Shaped Nations, from the Ancient World to the Modern Age

-It has also been covered favorably by the New Yorker and the Wall Street Journal as well as by CBS, WNYC, and numerous other outlets.
+It was also covered favorably by the New Yorker and the Wall Street Journal as well as by CBS, WNYC, and numerous other outlets.
 I have written on the census for the New York Times, Time, and Wired; and joined a panel discussing it on the BBC World Service.
 I was invited to testify on the census before a public hearing of the New Jersey Assembly Oversight, Reform and Federal Relations Committee.

 How to contact me